-The US National Guard Command has circulated information about the transfer of 12 A-10 Thunderbolt II attack aircraft to the Southwest Asia region.
-According to some reports, the aircraft will be deployed at several bases, including US air bases in the Gulf countries.
-So far, specific aircraft bases for receiving A-10 attack aircraft have not been reported.
+The command of the US National Guard has spread information about the transfer of 12 A-10 Thunderbolt II attack aircraft to the region of Southwest Asia.
+According to some reports, the aircraft will be located at several bases, including US air bases in the Gulf countries.
+While on specific aviation bases for receiving attack aircraft A-10 are not reported.

 Relocated combat aircraft belong to the 124th fighter wing, based at Gowen Field.

 This is what our military is ready for.
 They are pleased to be able to respond to the challenges that our nation faces.
 This aircraft was created to support troops on the ground, whether it be an army or a marines in contact with the enemy.
 They are focused on both ground and air targets.

 400 South American troops belonging to the aforementioned air force are also being transferred to South-West Asia.